-(The operations discussed in 4.6 Operations provide ways to convert it to this format if it isn't) 4.5.2.1.1 Times from the detail page
+(The operations discussed in 4.6 Operations provide ways to convert it to this format if it isn't)

+4.5.2.1.1 Times from the detail page

-In rare cases, the showtimes are not listed on the index\page.
+In rare cases, the showtimes are not listed on the index_page.
 The program can handle the following of those cases:

-- Start time from the index\page and only stop time from the detail\page Specify (detail\)stop in the SiteIni will automatically handle this. - Start time from the index\page and duration from the detail page Specify (detail\)duration in the SiteIni - Both start and stop time from the detail\page Specify both (detail\)start and (detail\)stop or (detail\)duration in the SiteIni In this latter case, the incremental update mode (see 2.1 The show update process) is disabled, because the most important value (start time) is missing at the time of the update decision making.
+- Start time from the index_page and only stop time from the detail_page Specify (detail)stop in the SiteIni will automatically handle this. - Start time from the index_page and duration from the detail page Specify (detail)duration in the SiteIni - Both start and stop time from the detail_page

+Specify both (detail)start and (detail)stop or (detail)duration in the SiteIni titleoriginal (optional), xmltv element -title-

+In this latter case, the incremental update mode (see 2.1 The show update process) is disabled, because the most important value (start time) is missing at the time of the update mode decision process.